Warren Jeffs: Church leadership

 Prior to his father's death in 2002, Jeffs held the position of counselor to the church leader.
-Jeffs became Rulon's successor with his official title in the FLDS Church becoming "President and Prophet, Seer and Revelator" as well as "President of the Priesthood".
+He became Rulon Jeffs' successor with his official title in the FLDS Church becoming "President and Prophet, Seer and Revelator" as well as "President of the Priesthood".
 The Revelator was the head of the organization of all adult male church members who were deemed worthy to hold the priesthood, a tradition carried on in the Latter Day Saint movement.

-The death of Rulon and Jeffs's ascension to the leadership position caused a split in the FLDS Church between Jeffs's followers and the followers of Winston Blackmore, the long-time bishop of the Bountiful, British Columbia, group of the FLDS Church.
+Rulon's death and Warren Jeffs's ascension to the leadership position caused a split in the FLDS Church between Jeffs's followers and the followers of Winston Blackmore, the long-time bishop of the Bountiful, British Columbia group of the FLDS Church.
 More than half of the Canadian branch members left the FLDS Church to stay with Blackmore as their leader, and Jeffs excommunicated Blackmore in September 2002.

-Following Rulon's death, Jeffs told the high-ranking FLDS officials, "I won't say much, but I will say this – hands off my father's wives."
+After Rulon died, Warren told the high-ranking FLDS officials, "I won't say much, but I will say this, hands off my father's wives."
 When addressing his father's widows he said, "You women will live as if Father is still alive and in the next room."
 Within a week he had married all but two of his father's wives; one refused to marry Jeffs and was subsequently prohibited from ever marrying again, while the other, Rebecca Wall, fled the FLDS compound.
 Naomi Jessop, one of the first of Rulon's former wives to marry Jeffs, subsequently became his favorite wife and confidant.
 As the sole individual in the FLDS Church with the authority to perform marriages, Jeffs was responsible for assigning wives to husbands.
 He also had the authority to discipline male church members by "reassigning their wives, children and homes to another man."